-For beginner riders (never ridden or have very limited knowledge) who are ready to learn basic riding skills - starting, stopping and steering.
-Riders will practice these skills with activities and games in the arena and then take a relaxing trip on the trail (dependent on the weather)!
-Off the horse activities will include activities that teach the riders how to care for a horse, games and arts and crafts.
+Learn the basics of riding a horse.
+We’ll focus on starting, stopping and steering.
+Riders will practice these skills with activities and games in the arena.
+Depending on the weather, there’ll be a relaxing ride on the Little Bit Trail!
+Off-the-horse activities include learning how to care for a horse, games, and arts and crafts.

-For beginning and intermediate riders (can ride at the walk off the lead line) who want to try their hand at western riding!
-Riders will practice basic skills in the arena by doing activities such as barrel racing, pole bending and obstacle courses.
-Then, end the week with a trail ride.
-Off the horse activities will include western themed games and activities – possibilities include roping, hay bale rolling, panning for gold, and horseshoe tossing.
+Try your hand at Western riding.
+Riders will practice basic skills in the arena by barrel racing, pole bending and doing obstacle courses.
+The week will end with a trail ride.
+Off-the-horse activities include western-themed games and activities like roping, hay bale rolling, panning for gold and tossing horseshoes.

-For more advanced riders (riding at the walk and trot off the lead line) who love horse shows.
+It’s time to show off!
+Experience the fun and excitement of riding in a show.
 Riders will work on skills in the arena with their assigned horse.
-Off the horse time will be spent learning how to prepare their horse for a show – bathing, braiding, and cleaning tack are just a few of the options.
-At the end of the week riders will be able to show off the skills that they have learned in a mini horse show that friends and family are welcome to attend!
+Off-the-horse activities include learning how to prepare their horse for a show: bathing, braiding and cleaning tack are just a few of the options.
+Show your stuff at the end of the week in a mini horse show that friends and family are welcome to attend!

 Riders on our waitlist